ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![php info](./images/10.%20php%20info.png)

-* The default directory the apache server will search for files is `/var/www/html` and the server not be able to load the `index.php` file on your browser since the php file isn't in that directory.
+* The default directory the apache server will search for files is `/var/www/html` and the server not be able to load the `index.php` file on your browser since the PHP file isn't in that directory.
 To change the directory to `/var/www/projectlamp`, run the following command:

 ```bash
 sudo vim /etc/apache2/sites-available/000-default.conf